Missing dog found 1,600 miles away from California home

 WEST SACRAMENTO, Calif.
 (KTXL) — After searching for her dog for over a year, a West Sacramento woman is going to have him back home in time for Christmas.

-Fourteen months after looking for her dog, Sandra O’Neil received a call about the whereabouts of her beloved companion, who was found approximately 1,600 miles away.
+After 14 months of looking for her dog, Sandra O’Neill received a call about the whereabouts of her beloved companion, who was found approximately 1,600 miles away.

-“When they told me he was Kansas, I was shocked,” O’Neil said.
+“When they told me he was in Kansas, I was shocked,” O’Neill said.

 Zeppelin, a German shepherd mix, went missing in October 2021.